unode/deep-learning-intro/_episodes/01-introduction.md

 > {: .solution}
 {: .challenge}

-> ## What is DL - solution
->
-> learning outcome -> it is vague, find your own
-> OR
-> hah! both are right in some ways, explain why NN has its place there as well
->
-{: .solution}

-*the neuron/perceptron/unit/

-* inputs, weight, sum, non-linearity, output
-* -> DL: stacked perceptrons

-* training challenges
-  * gradient
-  * overfitting

-## Building blocks of NN

-*building blocks of a DL model:
-    *example case CNN
-        *show how each layer may look
-        *eg based on face features
-        *we learn from many examples what and eye looks like and where it is located *-> needs high amount of data

 ## Deep Learning workflow

-(one way, open for discussion and to be filled with information)
-1. Formulate/ Outline the problem
+### 1. Formulate/ Outline the problem

-2. Identify inputs and outputs
+### 2. Identify inputs and outputs

-3. Prepare data
+### 3. Prepare data
 common steps for data preparation

-4. Choose a cost function and metrics
+### 4. Choose a cost function and metrics

-5. Choose a pretrained model or start building architecture from scratch build from scratch vs reuse vs transfer learning
+### 5. Choose a pretrained model or build a new architecture from scratch

-6. Train model
+### 6. Train the model

-7. Tune hyperparameters
+### 7. Tune Hyperparameters

-8. 'predict'
+### 8. Measure Performance

-(1 and 2 sometimes mixed)
+### 9. Perform a Prediction/Classification

+[//]: # "Would it make sense to move this to the training model section?
+Using Keras it usually only appears when you define the training algorithm"
+[//]: # "Before, or perhaps instead of, predict I would add a section on measuring performance.
+This would neatly align the tuning of hyper parameters with a validation set and performance measurement with a test set."

 > ## DL workflow
 >